ishangavidusha/httpserver/README.md

 ## Installation

-1. Copy `server.py` to your MicroPython device.
+1. Copy `server` dir to your MicroPython device.
 2. Create your main application file (e.g., `main.py`) that imports and uses the server.

 ## Usage